NadavMishol/MovieFinder/README.md

 ## IMPORTANT!
-Since the IMDB dataset is too heavy to be saved in this repository, when first using theh packge one must set downloadIMDB to 'True'.
+Since the IMDB dataset is too heavy to be saved in this repository, the user must set downloadIMDB to 'True' in the first run.

 # Detailed description of the package:
 The general work flow of the package is as follows: